parroty/extwitter/README.md

 ExTwitter.user_timeline
 ```

-#### proxy
+#### proxy (experimental)
 Proxy for accessing twitter server can be configured as following.
+It's experimental implementation and interface can change.

 In `config/config.exs`,
 ```elixir